maestrodev/maestro_jenkins_exporter/README.md

 to compositions.
 If any of the jobs in Jenkins has a an already existing matching composition in Maestro, it will be skipped.

+## Sonar Integration

+Jobs that are configured as Maven jobs and have a Sonar post-build step will cause the import/export process to add an additional Sonar task to the composition.
+When run, this task will grab the latest data form the Sonar server to update the dashboard information in Maestro.

 ## Execution

 To run the ruby application from this directory: